 ROE is an independent metric, but while looking at ROE the following points should also take into consideration:

 A higher ROE ratio indicates how well a company is utilizing its equity to generate revenue.
-ROE with 15% is considered good for most of the industries.
+ROE of 15% is considered good for most industries.

 Gauging the ROE will allow analysts and investors to compare the performance very effectively of companies operating in the same sector.

-ROE with less value is considered as the company is not managing its equity efficiently to generate revenue, but the company with growing ROE yearly can take into account.
+ROE with less value is considered as the company is not managing its equity efficiently to generate revenue, but the company with a growing ROE yearly can be taken into account.

-The value of ROE can be negative when the company has incurred losses for a period or borrowed money to continue business or stay in the market.
-By this company's liabilities will be greater than its assets.
-And If the company's Net Income is negative then ROE will be also negative.
+The value of ROE can be negative when the company has incurred losses for a period or borrowed money to continue business or to stay in the market.
+By then, company's liabilities will be greater than its assets.
+And if the company's Net Income is negative, then ROE will also be negative.

 ROE is a profitability metric from the point of view of Investors as it shows how much a company is making a profit using shareholders' funds and also how well the company is utilizing or managing it.